Wendy Holdener

 Wendy Holdener (born 12 May 1993) is a Swiss World Cup alpine ski racer who specialises in slalom and combined.
 She is a two-time World champion in combined and a five-time Olympic medalist, four individual with one gold medal in the team event at Pyeongchang in 2018.
 Four years later in 2022, she won a silver medal in the combined.

 Career

 Holdener made her World Cup debut in Sölden in October 2010, and attained her first podium in March 2013, a second place in slalom at Ofterschwang.
 In 2016, she gained her first two World Cup victories and won the crystal globe title in the combined discipline.

 Holdener's first win in a World Cup slalom came in November 2022 at Killington, shared with Anna Swenn-Larsson, after thirty previous podiums in the discipline without a victory.
 Another win came two weeks later at Sestriere, Italy.

+Holdener finished the season in seventh place overall in the 2023 season and second in Slalom.

+In the 2025 World Championships in Saalbach-Hinterglemm, she won silver medals in team event and combined.
+That was the inaugural race of the team combined, where Holdener skied the slalom part, and Lara Gut-Behrami the downhill part.
+This was Holdener's 4th medal in the combined in the last 5 championships, and 6th out of 7 if Olympics are counted.